texfaq/texfaq.github.io/FAQ-psfchoice.md

   be done'').

-  The paper outlining Kinch's thoughts, proceeding from considerations of the 'intellectual' superiority of MetaFont to evaluations of why its adoption is so limited and what might be done about the problem, is to be found at [http://truetex.com/belleek.pdf]
+  The paper outlining Kinch's thoughts, proceeding from considerations of the ''intellectual'' superiority of MetaFont to evaluations of why its adoption is so limited and what might be done about the problem, is to be found at [http://truetex.com/belleek.pdf]